Aaron Paul: ‘El Camino’ answers ‘What happened to Jesse?’

 “This was a role of a lifetime,” Paul said.
 “I thought I said goodbye to this guy years ago.
 So, it’s sort of nice to revisit in this state of mind and continue this journey with him.
 Then reconnecting with everyone from the show.
 It was like a family reunion.”

 “Breaking Bad” concluded its five-year run on AMC in 2013.
-The show primarily focused on White, a high school chemistry teacher struggling to financially support his family, including a son who has cerebral palsy and has been diagnosed with terminal cancer.
+The show primarily focused on White, a high school chemistry teacher struggling to financially support his family, including a son who has cerebral palsy while he was diagnosed with terminal cancer.

 In desperation, White uses an old RV as a place to build a lucrative meth empire with the help of Pinkman, a former student, before their drug operation turns violent.
 The series ended with White dying from a gunshot wound after using a remote-controlled machine gun to kill an Aryan Brotherhood gang and free Pinkman, who had been held captive for six months.